wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+Version 2.11 =
-= Version 2.1 =
+* Fixed bug that kept new window and same window links to not be live = Version 2.1 =
 * Added a widget option for displaying feeds, better image formatting, separate Today from Earlier posts.
 = Version 2.01 =